Automated External Defibrillator (AED)

 AED Owner

-- Notify the AED program coordinator within 24 hours of an incident.
+- Notify the AED program coordinator within 24 hours of an incident. top

 Environmental Health and Safety

-A representative from the Environmental Health and Safety will serve as the ISU AED program coordinator.
-Environmental Health and Safety will assist AED owners with program management.
+A representative from Environmental Health and Safety will serve as the ISU AED program coordinator.
+Environmental Health and Safety shall be responsible for maintaining devices to meet regulatory compliance, the standards of the manufacturer, programmatic standards of the American Heart Association or the American Red Cross, and this ISU policy.
 Environmental Health and Safety will:

 - Coordinate AED equipment location with AED owner and building supervisor to promote easy access.